nicebucket-org/nicebucket/README.md

 Found a bug or want to add a feature?
 We'd love your help!
 Check out [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## Roadmap

+Want to see what's coming next?
+Check out our [ROADMAP.md](ROADMAP.md) to see planned features and improvements.

 ## License

 We share our code freely and want to keep it that way.
 That's why nicebucket is licensed under GPLv3 - see [LICENSE.md](LICENSE.md) for details.